rutall-co/clearpath_university-campus/README.md

  ```bash
  roslaunch jackal_viz view_robot.launch
  ```
-### Repository Structure
-- `src`: Contains ROS packages crucial for simulation.
-- `models`: Custom Gazebo models designed for the Unicampus world.
-### Contributing to the Project
-Your contributions to this project are highly appreciated.
-To contribute:
-1. Fork the repository.
-2. Make your changes or enhancements.
-3. Submit a pull request for review.
-### License
-This project is licensed under the MIT License.
-For more details, refer to the LICENSE file in this repository.

 ### Optional: Installing teleop_twist_keyboard
 For enhanced control of your robot in the simulation, you may opt to install the `teleop_twist_keyboard` package.
 This package allows you to control the robot's movement using